TheELizarov/korge-playground-1/README.md

  - Display Sprite and move it to Mouse point click.

 ### Result of projects
+ - Demo 4: Moving Sprite to point of Click Mouse with different animators https://t.me/CodeEveryDayWithMe/782
- - Demo 2: Moving Sprite to point of Click Mouse with animator https://t.me/CodeEveryDayWithMe/777
+ - Demo 3: Moving Sprite to point of Click Mouse with animator https://t.me/CodeEveryDayWithMe/777
  - Demo 2: Moving Sprite to point of Click Mouse and centered Sprite to this point https://t.me/CodeEveryDayWithMe/773
  - Demo 1: Moving Sprite to point of Click Mouse https://t.me/CodeEveryDayWithMe/771